george-amgad01/Assiut-Traffic-Monitoring-Control-Dashboard/README.md

 ### main.py

-Entry point of the dashboard that initializes the PyQt application, loads runtime configurations, creates the main interface, and launches background simulation processes.
+Application entry point responsible for initializing the dashboard environment, loading runtime configurations, creating the main interface, and launching simulation workers.

 ### worker.py

-Backend processing layer responsible for running traffic simulation and AI computations in a dedicated `QThread`.
-It collects real-time traffic metrics, vehicle positions, and intersection statistics, then streams structured JSON updates to the dashboard without blocking the user interface.
+Backend processing layer responsible for running traffic simulation and AI computations inside a dedicated `QThread`.
+It collects live traffic metrics, vehicle positions, intersection statistics, and agent outputs before streaming structured JSON updates to the dashboard.

 ### window.py

-Controller layer that bridges the backend and frontend.
-It receives live updates through PyQt signal-slot communication and synchronizes dashboard components by forwarding data to the visualization layer.
+Controller layer that bridges backend services and frontend visualization components.
+It receives updates through PyQt signal-slot communication and synchronizes all dashboard elements in real time.

 ### assiut_map.html

-Frontend visualization layer built with HTML, CSS, JavaScript, Leaflet.js, and OpenStreetMap.
-It renders the traffic network, intersection analytics, congestion heat maps, vehicle movements, charts, and real-time performance indicators.
+Interactive visualization layer built with HTML, CSS, JavaScript, Leaflet.js, and OpenStreetMap.
+It renders maps, congestion heat maps, intersection analytics, vehicle movements, rankings, and operational KPIs.

+### Agent Analyzer

+Post-analysis and explainability module designed to evaluate traffic signal decisions generated by MAPPO agents.

+The analyzer processes exported CSV logs and investigates:

+* Why a specific phase was selected
+* The impact of the decision on the local intersection
+* The impact on overall network performance
+* Reward evolution after each decision
+* Potential mistakes and suboptimal actions
+* Opportunities for reward redesign and agent improvement

+The objective is to move beyond performance measurement and towards understanding the reasoning and consequences of AI-generated traffic control decisions.

 ---

 # Dashboard Hierarchy

-The dashboard follows a hierarchical monitoring approach.
+The dashboard follows a hierarchical monitoring approach designed for traffic operators and researchers.

-## Level 1 — Network Performance
+### Level 1 — Network Performance

-Provides an overview of the entire traffic network.

-Metrics include:
+Provides a network-wide overview using key indicators such as:

 * Network Efficiency Score (NES)
 * Average Delay
 * Average Queue Length
 * Average Waiting Time
-* Total Reward
+* Cumulative Reward
 * Sustainability Indicators

-This level helps operators evaluate overall network health.

----

-## Level 2 — Intersection Performance
+### Level 2 — Intersection Performance

-Displays detailed metrics for each intersection.
+Provides detailed metrics for each signalized intersection:

-Metrics include:

 * Queue Length
 * Waiting Time